MozillaKeralaDreamTeam/about/README.md

 ## Goal

 Our ultimate goal is contribute to Mozilla Products, Mozilla Kerala and other open source projects.
-To reach this goal, we have to achieve many internal goals that will help us to collaborate with each other at the best team chemistry.
+To reach this goal, we have to achieve many internal goals that will help us to collaborate with each other with the best team chemistry.

 **Sub Goals**

-- Create Standard Operating Procedures for the working of team, thus achieve a structure inside the team.
+- Create Standard Operating Procedures for the working of the team and thus achieve a structure inside the team.
-- Concentrate on technologies that majority are skilled on
+- Concentrate on technologies that majority are skilled in.
-- Sort the right person for the right job
+- Sort the right person for the right job.
-- Conduct an online 1 hour meeting every weekend
+- Conduct an online one hour meeting every weekend.
-  - State problems faced by members & resolve it
+  - State problems faced by members & resolve it.
-  - Assign new task to teams
+  - Assign new tasks to teams.
-  - Document the meeting
+  - Document the meeting.
-  - Schedule next meeting
+  - Schedule next meeting.
-- Find small open source projects to contribute at beginning
+- Find small open source projects to contribute at beginning.

 ## Strategic Objectives

-- [ ] Finish team documentation before 15th of January 2016.
+- [ ] Finish team documentation before the 15th of January 2016.
-- [ ] Create project pool and start with a most voted project from pool.
+- [ ] Create a project pool and start with the most voted project from the pool.
 - [ ] Complete the first project before July 2016 end and evaluate team performance.
 - [ ] Reform team with necessary changes after analysis.
 - [ ] Take next project and finish it by next New Year.